 Within football, as within other activities, sexual relationships do occur.
-It is important to address sexual activity both between children and between adults and children.
+It is important to address sexual activity both between young people and between adults and children.

 Sexual activity between children and/or young people involved in football is prohibited during team events, in facilities and social activities organised by the Club.
-Inappropriate or criminal sexual behaviour committed by a child or young person may lead to the information being shared with the child/young person's Named Person and may lead to reports being made to external agencies such as the police or social services.
-Sexual activity between children and young people is unlawful if one or both are aged under 16.
+Inappropriate or criminal sexual behaviour committed by a child or young person may lead to the information being shared with the child's Named